ammario/isokey/README.md

 Digests are encoded with Bitcoin's base58 alphabet.

 It may seem intuitive to put the signature at the end of the digest.
-It's located at the beginning as it makes eyeballing different API more easy due to the avalanche effect.
+It's located at the beginning as it makes eyeballing different keys more easy due to the avalanche effect.